NickCarneiro/remtail/README.md

 npm install -g remtail
 ```

-You should set up a credentials file in ~/.remtail.json of this format:
+You can optionally use a credentials file in ~/.remtail.json of this format:

 ```
 [